-“Social Security Eligibility and Healthcare Utilization: Evidence from Administrative Data” (Job Market Paper)
+“Social Security Eligibility and Healthcare Utilization: Evidence from Administrative Data” (Draft)

 I estimate the impact of Social Security receipt and retirement on healthcare utilization by exploiting the discontinuous increase in claiming and labor market exit at the Early Eligibility Age of 62.
 Using administrative data on several types of healthcare encounters from New York and California, I find a discontinuous increase in emergency department visits that do not result in hospitalization by 1-2% at this age.
 I also provide some evidence that this effect is not due to concurrent changes in health insurance status and may instead be attributed to an increase in free time.